-The primary goal of the third option for completing the preliminary examination is to increase the number of NIMH NRSA applications submitted by our students.
+The primary goal of the NRSA option for completing the qualifying/preliminary examination is to increase the number of NIMH NRSA applications submitted by our students.
 We anticipate that students who pursue this option will be our strongest students who have already demonstrated breadth of scholarship through their coursework and/or research.
-The evaluation procedure for all options requires that the project is read by two faculty members, one of whom may be the student's primary advisor.
-Both members must judge the project as passing.
-Otherwise, the faculty will meet to decide the student's fate.